aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 #.
 Start with adding the library ``DeprecateCompoundSetUtilities`` to your application.

 #.
+Check all definitions of compound sets; rewrite those definitions that cannot be used to define a relation as well.

+#.
 Create the Set Mapping declarations and copy these declarations to your main model.

 #.
 For each case: create a new case without compound data but with shadow data for the compound data identifiers.
 We call these cases, the shadow cases.